philschmid/cdk-samples/sagemaker-serverless-huggingface-endpoint/README.md

 ## Extras

 To customize it you can adjust the `config.py` or fork it.
-There is also an additional Parameter. `instance_type` you can define when running `cdk deploy` if you want to host on a specifc machine.
+There is also an additional Parameter. `role` and `model_data` you can define when running `cdk deploy` if you want to provide an existing IAM role or if your model is stored on S3.

-cdk synth --profile hf-sm -c model=distilbert-base-uncased